Payolas: Work with Mick Ronson (1982–1984)

-1982 saw drummer Chris Taylor added to the band lineup, replacing Taylor Little.
+In 1982, Chris Taylor was added to the band lineup; he replaced Taylor Little on drums.
 Kelsey left the band as well.
 This line-up recorded the album No Stranger to Danger, with famed English musician, songwriter and producer Mick Ronson acting as the album's producer.
-Ronson first heard of the Payloas when they were looking for a producer for In a Place Like This, but was unable to produce the album due to scheduling conflicts.
+Ronson first heard of the Payolas when they were looking for a producer for In a Place Like This, but was unable to produce the album due to scheduling conflicts.

-Incorporating elements of reggae, pop, punk, and new wave, No Stranger to Danger included the hit single (No. 4) in "Eyes of a Stranger", which won the Juno Award for best single.
+Incorporating elements of reggae, dub, pop, punk, and new wave, No Stranger to Danger included the hit single "Eyes of a Stranger", which won the Juno Award for best single.
 Junos were also given to Rock and Hyde for their songwriting, Rock was awarded Recording Engineer of the Year, and the band as a whole won the Most Promising Group.

-The band also toured with New Zealand new wave band Split Enz on the Canadian leg of their 1982 tour.
-Ronson also joined the Payola$ on stage on keyboards.
-In the 2011 book, Have Not Been The Same; The CanRock Renaissance 1985-1995, Rock said: "The funniest things was that after we played the first date, all the guys in Split Enz were on stage going, 'Is that Mick Ronson?
+The band toured with New Zealand new wave band Split Enz on the Canadian leg of their 1982 tour.
+Ronson joined the Payola$ on stage on keyboards.
+In the 2011 book, Have Not Been The Same; The CanRock Renaissance 1985–1995, Rock said: "The funniest things was that after we played the first date, all the guys in Split Enz were on stage going, 'Is that Mick Ronson?
 Who's this band?'"
+After the album had been issued, Wilkins left the group; Barry Muir filled in on bass, but as a sessioneer, not a group member.
+Christopher Livingston was added on keyboards as a full new group member.

-Ronson produced the band's follow-up album, Hammer on a Drum, released in 1984.
+Ronson produced the band's next album, Hammer on a Drum, released in 1984.
 The album included the single "Never Said I Loved You" featuring Carole Pope, vocalist of rock band Rough Trade, which reached No. 8 in Canada.